ligiacavallini/simple_rest_api/readme.txt

-Here is the instructions to test my assignment.
+Here is the instructions to test this simple example:

 I’m using MySql database with PHP PDO extension.
 The script to create the table is in the folder simplerestapi/.